— We take our content seriously. This article was written by a real person at BREL.

 Will the Listing Agent provide me with comparable sales and help to negotiate the sale?

-The Listing Agent, in this case, works for the Seller, so their loyalties and duties are to the Seller.
-The Listing Agent should not give you any information that would be to the detriment of the Seller, including recent sold price information – their job is to get the best price and contract terms for the Seller.
+The Listing Agent works for the Seller, so their loyalties and duties are to the Seller.
+The Listing Agent is not permitted to give you any information that would be to the detriment of the Seller, including recent sold price information – their job is to get the best price and contract terms for the Seller.

 If there’s only one REALTOR involved, do I get the commission that would have been paid to the Buyer’s Agent?

-No. The Listing Agreement (which sets out the commissions to be paid and to whom) is between the Seller and the listing brokerage – the Buyer is not a party to the agreement and not entitled to any commission.
+The Listing Agreement sets out the commissions to be paid and to whom, and is negotiated between the Seller and the Listing Agent before a home is listed for sale.
 In most situations in Ontario, when a Seller lists their property for sale, they agree to pay the listing brokerage a certain percentage of the sale price (for example, 5%), and then out of that total, the brokerage agrees to offer part of the commission to the cooperating real estate brokerage (in other words, the brokerage that represents the Buyer).
 For example, a listing agreement might state that 2.5% (out of the total 5%) commission is payable to a cooperating brokerage.
-If there isn’t another brokerage involved in the transaction, the Listing brokerage keeps the full commission.
+If there isn’t another brokerage involved in the transaction, the Listing brokerage keeps the full commission unless the listing agreement dictates otherwise.

 But if the Listing Agent is going to make more money, shouldn’t I get a discount?

-Sometimes, the listing agreement signed between the Seller and the listing brokerage specifies that a commission discount will be applied if there is not a co-operating Broker – but it’s important to note that the discount is given to the SELLER – not to the Buyer.
-Again, the Buyer is not a party to the listing agreement.
-Occasionally, a Seller will choose to pass on part or all of that discount to a Buyer.
+Sometimes, a listing agreement signed between a Seller and a listing brokerage specifies that a commission discount will be applied if there is no cooperating broker – but that the discount is given to the Seller, not the Buyer.
+Before listing their home for sale, a Seller may negotiate a lower commission rate if they sell to an SRP, but there’s no guarantee that ‘savings’ gets passed onto a self-represented Buyer.

 So why would someone want to represent themselves as a Buyer?